Campus Law Enforcement Policy

 Within each residence hall, student security hosts are available for additional assistance to students during late night and early morning hours.
 While on duty, the security hosts monitor the hallways, common areas, and the outside entrances.

 Nighttime safety is enhanced by a high-intensity outdoor lighting system on the main campus.
-Replacement of spent exterior bulbs is accomplished jointly by the Department of Safety and Transportation and the Maintenance Department.
+Replacement of spent exterior bulbs is accomplished jointly by the Department of University Safety and the Maintenance Department.

-Free campus telephones, shuttle stop emergency phones, campus parking lot emergency phones, and elevator emergency phones are available at numerous locations on campus to provide quick-call capability to the Springfield Police Department or the Department of Safety and Transportation.
+Free campus telephones, shuttle stop emergency phones, campus parking lot emergency phones, and elevator emergency phones are available at numerous locations on campus to provide quick-call capability to the Springfield Police Department or the Department of University Safety.

 Missouri State University operates a shuttle bus service for use by students, faculty, staff, and guests.
 The shuttle makes approximately 22 stops at locations convenient to residence halls, academic buildings, the library, and Alumni Center, the Greek organizations, Hammons Student Center, Residential area and downtown.
 No fares are charged during scheduled operating hours.
 Shuttles are accessibly to persons with disabilities.

 The administration buildings, student service facilities, and academic buildings are open to the public during the regular business hours.
-Public Safety Officers secure academic, administration, and service buildings when they are not in use and only unlock them during the weekend as needed.
-Public Safety Officers routinely patrol all facilities around the clock.
+Campus Safety Specialists secure academic, administration, and service buildings when they are not in use and only unlock them during the weekend as needed.
+Campus Safety Specialists routinely patrol all facilities around the clock.
 Entrances specifically for maintenance workers should be locked when not in use.

 Guests are welcome in the residence halls.
 However, each guest must be accompanied at all times by the resident who serves as the guest’s host.
 All overnight guests must be registered at the front desk at the time of arrival and all visitors must be approved by all residents of the room, suite, or apartment.